REI Co-op Powderbound Insulated Review

 What Other Ski Jackets Should You Consider?

 At a fraction of the cost of many high-end ski jackets, the Powderbound provides decent general winter jacket performance without excelling in any metric.
-You can buy the REI Co-op First Chair GTX, an affordable shell jacket that does rival the higher-end models in this review for a little more money.
+You can buy the REI Co-op First Chair GTX, an affordable shell jacket that rivals the higher-end models in this review for a little more money.
 For those looking to double-up on their investment, 3-in-1 options like the Columbia Whirlibird IV Interchange or slightly more expensive The North Face ThermoBall ECO Snow Triclimate are also great options.

 Ad-free.
 Influence-free.
 Powered by Testing.